-While our significant accounting policies are described in more detail in the notes to our financial statements appearing in our Annual Report on Form 10-K for the year ended December 31, 2021, we believe that the following accounting policies are critical to understanding our historical and future performance, as the policies relate to the more significant areas involving management's judgments and estimates used in the preparation of our financial statements
+While our significant accounting policies are described in more detail in the notes to our financial statements appearing in our 2021 Annual Report, we believe that the following accounting policies are critical to understanding our historical and future performance, as the policies relate to the more significant areas involving management's judgments and estimates used in the preparation of our financial statements.
+There have been no significant changes in our critical accounting policies and estimates during the three months ended March 31, 2023, as compared to the critical accounting policies and estimates disclosed in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our 2022 Annual Report.